GLAM-Workbench/web-archives/README.md

 * Sit back and wait for the installation to complete!
 * Once the installation is finished click on the 'Open in Browser' button of your newly created environment (note that you might need to wait a few minutes before everything is ready).

-See the GLAM Workbench for more details.
+See the [Using Reclaim Cloud](https://glam-workbench.net/using-reclaim-cloud/) section GLAM Workbench [for more details.

 ### Using Docker